jabezpauls/student-reg-blockchain/README.md

 ## Gas Costs

-Approximate gas costs on Sepolia:
+On Ganache (local blockchain):
-- Contract deployment: ~800,000 gas
+- **Contract deployment**: ~800,000 gas (instant, FREE!)
-- Adding a student: ~150,000 gas
+- **Adding a student**: ~150,000 gas (instant, FREE!)
-- Viewing students: Free (read-only)
+- **Viewing students**: Free (read-only operation)

+All transactions are instant and completely free with Ganache!

 ## Troubleshooting

+### Ganache not running
+- Make sure Ganache is started on port 8545
+- Check that you can access `http://127.0.0.1:8545`
+- Try restarting Ganache

 ### MetaMask not detected
 - Ensure MetaMask extension is installed and enabled
 - Refresh the page after installing MetaMask

 ### Wrong network
-- The app will prompt you to switch to Sepolia
+- The app will prompt you to switch to Localhost
-- Click the "Switch to Sepolia" button
+- Click the "Switch to Localhost" button
-- Approve the network switch in MetaMask
+- Or manually switch to "Localhost 8545" in MetaMask

 ### Transaction failed
-- Ensure you have enough Sepolia ETH for gas fees
+- Make sure Ganache is running
+- Check that you're connected to the correct account
-- Check that the registration number is unique
+- Verify the registration number is unique
-- Verify all required fields are filled
+- Ensure all required fields are filled

 ### Contract not loading
+- Ensure you ran `npm run setup` successfully
-- Ensure the contract address is correct
+- Check the contract address is correct
-- Verify the contract is deployed on Sepolia
+- Verify Ganache is running
 - Check browser console for errors

 ## Development